andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/patterns-and-practices/nsnotificationcenter-vs-delegation-analysis.md

 ##### Impact

 The impact on the system as a whole still has the potential to be significant.
-Since there&#8217;s one-to-one communication going on between a delegator and its delegate, the determining factor on how broad the impact is tends to lean on the design of the system as a whole.
+Since there's one-to-one communication going on between a delegator and its delegate, the determining factor on how broad the impact is tends to lean on the design of the system as a whole.
 Design patterns that minimize or eliminate global state reduce this potentially broad impact.

 One advantage that the delegation pattern has is that the delegate conforms to a protocol and a protocol, along with its specified methods, have _names_.
-However small that knowledge is, it could give us clues about what impact of executing the delegate&#8217;s methods might have on the system.
+However small that knowledge is, it could give us clues about what impact of executing the delegate's methods might have on the system.

 ##### Clarity

 With the advantage of dealing with intelligently named protocols and clearly outlined method names, the delegation strategy would win the battle of clarity in my opinion.
-I can look at the delegator instance and say, &#8220;When execution of this instance&#8217;s logic gets to this point, reliance on the delegate kicks in and [x, y, and z] happens.
-I can jump over to the delegate&#8217;s implementation and say, &#8220;[x] does this, [y] does that, and [z] does this other thing.&#8221; Other developers with less knowledge of the app as a whole would enjoy this added clarity quite readily.
+I can look at the delegator instance and say, &#8220;When execution of this instance's logic gets to this point, reliance on the delegate kicks in and [x, y, and z] happens.
+I can jump over to the delegate's implementation and say, &#8220;[x] does this, [y] does that, and [z] does this other thing.&#8221; Other developers with less knowledge of the app as a whole would enjoy this added clarity quite readily.

 ### In Summary

-Here, I&#8217;ve analyzed NSNotificationCenter, side by side with the delegation pattern, by imagining myself in the role of each instance (notifier, listener | delegator, delegate).
+Here, I've analyzed NSNotificationCenter, side by side with the delegation pattern, by imagining myself in the role of each instance (notifier, listener | delegator, delegate).
 I assessed each strategy in terms of expectations, perceived control, impact, and clarity, attempting to shed light on what it means for an environment to be &#8220;more structured&#8221; or &#8220;less structured&#8221;.
 My hope was to shed light on my use of the term &#8220;structured environment&#8221;, and to share my thoughts on some of the implications of using each strategy.

 <a name="related" class="jump-target"></a>